davabdallah/k8s-training/day-2/lab-04-service-kube-proxy-flow.md

 Understand how a Service selects Pods, creates endpoints, and relies on kube-proxy to route traffic inside the cluster.

-## Estimated Time

-55 minutes

-## Prerequisites

-- Minikube is running.
-- kubectl context is set to `minikube`.
-- You are in the repository root.

 ## Step-by-Step Commands